bradleybutler/Arduino_And_Processing/XboxRF24/BrushedMotorDriver/README.md

 In your processing code set joysticks or triggers to map 0-255 and control states 0 and 1.
 Set anything to toggle state 2 for reversing

+For a more intuitive control use the brushless code's system of motor speed as a function of position

 ## Parts
 ### Heading
 Contains info on name, purpose, and dates